Amy13139/wip-eaw-docs/source/index.rst

-..
-EaW Godot Port documentation master file, created by sphinx-quickstart on Thu Feb 13 12:43:29 2020.
+.. eaw-godot-docs documentation master file, created by sphinx-quickstart on Thu Feb 13 13:50:17 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EaW Godot Port's documentation!
+Welcome to eaw-godot-docs's documentation!
 ==========================================

 .. toctree::